 One of the most common family-friendly benefits provided by employers is childcare vouchers.
-However, the Government has announced that these will be replaced with a new tax-free childcare scheme, which was due to launch in early 2017 (although there will be arrangements for existing members to continue to participate in a childcare vouchers scheme).
-The new scheme will not require employer participation.
+However, these are being replaced with a new tax-free childcare scheme, which launched on 21 April 2017 (although there will be arrangements for existing members to continue to participate in a childcare vouchers scheme).
+The new scheme does not require employer participation.